smuellerDD/acvpproxy/README.amvp.md

 Next steps: Submit data as outlined in [Submit Data].

+Note: After completion of the certification request, the user now can manage the TE data as outlined in section [AMVP TE Data Processing].

 ### Submit Data

 Command: `amvp-proxy --vsid <certification request ID>` where `<certification request ID>` is the ID obtained as outlined in [Certification Request].

-Prerequisite: Data stored in `amvp-testvectors/.../<module ID>/<certification request ID>/te.json` and SP data as provided in `module_definition/cmvp` must be provided by the user.
+Prerequisite: Data stored in `amvp-testvectors/.../<module ID>/<certification request ID>/te.json` *or* all JSON files stored in the directory `amvp-testvectors/.../<module ID>/<certification request ID>/test_evicence`, and SP data as provided in `module_definition/cmvp` must be provided by the user.

-Purpose: Upload the data to AMVP server.
+Purpose: Upload the TE data to AMVP server.
+The TE data is obtained from the process outlined in [AMVP TE Data Processing].

 Next step: Repeat operation as often as needed to upload evidence to server.